emanuelenencioni/CrossModalityFramework/README.md

     Use existing templates as a reference.
     ### ⚠️⚠️⚠️ Warning ⚠️⚠️⚠️
     The config `.yaml` file must include all the parameters defined in the argparse for them to take effect.
 Otherwise, the argument parsing WILL NOT WORK.
-You can see the `yaml` file as the default arguments for your specific training.
+You can think of the `.yaml` file as containing the default arguments for your specific training run.

 3. **The losses**, two types:
     - **Unimodal Tasks:** Losses are computed within each head of the respective models, such as the "YoloXHead."
 A base class will be implemented soon to ensure a consistent interface across all heads.